mattyrb/bmm-etg-raster-fill/WALKTHROUGH.md

 The script logs each step to the console and writes a detailed log file to `output/`.
 A typical run on a medium-sized basin takes 30-120 seconds depending on the number of pixels.

+When running LightGBM with at least 200 training pixels, the model uses early stopping: a 20% validation hold-out monitors loss and stops adding trees once performance plateaus (20 rounds with no improvement).
+The model is then refitted on the full training set using the optimal tree count, so no data is wasted.
+The log reports how many trees were used versus the configured maximum.

+If 3-fold cross-validation R-squared is negative (meaning the terrain residual model is making predictions worse, not better), the residual is automatically zeroed out and the baseline falls back to per-BpS class means only.
+A warning is logged and the run metadata records `use_residual_model = no`.

 ## 8. Run diagnostics and summary